Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Numerical Results and Discussions

-It is evident from Fig. \ref{fig_3}c(ii) that the FPS profile achieves the lowest GML, followed by the QPS and LPS profiles, in the absence of PE.
+It is evident from Fig. \ref{fig_5}c(ii) that the FPS profile achieves the lowest GML, followed by the QPS and LPS profiles, in the absence of PE.
 This occurs because the GML is determined by the fraction of power captured by the Rx aperture, with smaller beams resulting in a higher fraction of received power.
-However, this trend does not hold for the average GML in the presence of PE induced by drone hovering fluctuations, as investigated in Fig. \ref{fig_4} for FPS and LPS profiles.
-Interestingly, the FPS profile results in higher average GML than the LPS profile for most paths for low zenith angles, such as $\varphi_{\text{i}}\!\leq\!49^\circ, 51^\circ, 61^\circ$ corresponding to weak, moderate, and strong PE conditions, respectively.
-This is because the random fluctuations in the drone's position cause higher losses for smaller beam widths.
-However, at $\varphi_{\text{i}}\!>\!49^\circ, 51^\circ, 61^\circ$ for weak, moderate, and strong PE conditions, the average GML of the FPS profile surpasses that of the LPS profile.
-At high values of $\varphi_{\text{i}}$, the beam widths induced by the LPS profile become significantly broadened, resulting in higher geometrical loss.
-Finally, the accuracy of analytical results is validated through MC simulations, showing excellent agreement.
+However, this trend does not hold for the average GML in the presence of PE induced by drone hovering fluctuations, as investigated in Fig. \ref{fig_6} for FPS and LPS profiles.
+Interestingly, the FPS profile results in a higher average GML than the LPS profile {across all zenith angles under strong PE conditions and for most zenith angles, e.g., $\varphi_{\text{i}}\!<\!67^\circ$, in weak-to-moderate PE conditions.} This is because the random fluctuations in the drone position cause higher losses for smaller beam widths.
+However, at {$\varphi_{\text{i}}\!\geq\!67^\circ$ for weak-to-moderate} PE conditions, the average GML of the FPS profile surpasses that of the LPS profile, {since} the beam widths induced by the LPS profile become significantly broadened, resulting in higher geometrical loss.
+Finally, the accuracy of analytical results is validated through MC simulations, showing excellent agreement. {The approximated expression in (\ref{eq:GML_approx}) is also validated for the LPS profile, showing a good match with the exact results from (\ref{eq:LP_CL}).}